cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 <img width="1433" height="354" alt="image" src="https://github.com/user-attachments/assets/05e47653-3c27-4f6e-ac9a-72032681624c" />

 The next step will be to update this image under the Cloud Run resource in Terraform so that the Cloud Run can use this image.
-Open the `main.tf` file and update the following configurations:
+Additionally, you will also need to integrate the environmental variables for the MySQL credentials, which are stored in the Secret Manager, into the Cloud Run resource block so that Cloud Run can use them to connect to the Cloud SQL instance.
+The service account for Cloud Run will also need to be created so that it has the necessary permissions to access each of the secrets in the Secret Manager and use them to connect to the Cloud SQL instance.
+To do this, open the `main.tf` file and update the following configurations:
 ```
 resource "google_cloud_run_v2_service" "app" {
   name     = "devsecops-app"